huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 network path using encryption and traffic analysis resistance techniques like padding, traffic pacing, and traffic shaping.
-This specification does not include any measures that are designed to avoid such classification -- the padding mechanisms defined in {{padding}} are meant to hide which names and records are looked up, but not the fact that this is DNS traffic.
+This specification does not include any measures that are designed to avoid such classification -- the padding mechanisms defined in {{padding}} are intended to obfuscate the specific records contained in DNS queries and responses, but not the fact that this is DNS traffic.
 Consequently, firewalls and other middleboxes might be able to distinguish DoQ from other protocols that use QUIC, like HTTP, and apply different treatment.